Bingyi: Taihang Rhapsody

 Venue: Asia Society Hong Kong Center, 9 Justice Drive, Admiralty, Hong Kong

-The exhibition presents Bingyi’s latest grand, speculative narrative about Art and its relationship to History and Politics as reimagined from a woman’s point of view.
+The exhibition presents Bingyi's latest grand, speculative narrative about art and its relationship to history and politics as reimagined from a woman's point of view.